 There is also the Golden Jubilee mark of Queen Elizabeth II.
 The Queen had made earlier visits to Singapore in 1972 and 1989.

-German President Frank-Walter Steinmeier presented this gift to President Halimah Yacob during her state visit to Germany from Dec 9 to 13, 2019.
+German President Frank-Walter Steinmeier presented this gift to then-President Halimah Yacob during her state visit to Germany from Dec 9 to 13, 2019.

 45 x 9 x 24cm